Lenny Smith

-Leonard Smith (born August 29, 1942) is a singer, songwriter, and music publisher.
+Leonard Smith (born August 29, 1942) is an American singer, songwriter, and music publisher.

 His style of gospel-centered songs range from pop to folk to gospel.
 Smith is best known in Christian music circles for writing the international worship standard "Our God Reigns" in 1973.

 Early life and education

 Leonard Earl Smith Jr. was born in 1942 in Philadelphia, Pennsylvania, at the Naval Hospital.
 He is the only son and second child of a career military father (U.S. Marine Corps) and a Catholic mother.
 Their family moved frequently, living in Philadelphia, Virginia, California, North Carolina, Guam, and finally settled in South Jersey.